TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 * **Data Management**: Despite better universal data standardization and curation techniques as well as cheaper and adaptable analytics and management suites, there are still massive amounts of legacy data that have yet to be placed into modern environments and used in advanced applications.
 It takes time, patience and courage for any company to take the leap and modernize their data practices.
 No two companies are the same, and so the nuances of a given company will pose unique technical challenges for any IT manager, data engineer or data scientist working through the data.
 There is also the need to make sure practices are compliant with regulation, which is an aspect of data management increasing in complexity.
 Companies have policies and countries as well as continents have regulations, making it increasingly difficult to ensure compliance in a landscape that sees data move all around the world.
 Ensuring data privacy and security in an ever changing political and commercial environment is a major task, requiring expertise and decent technology.

 * **Costs**: The cost of Unified Commerce to begin with can be high.
 As with change management, the burden of costs taken on by a company must be related to the future benefits for the company.
 To stay competitive, the flow of information and the success of a customer must be paramount.
-Integrating retailer systems into a unified commerce environment provides this possibility.
+Integrating retailer systems into a Unified Commerce environment provides this possibility.
 Unified Commerce future proofs a company by enabling the simple integration of any future technology that may arrive, which, providing good management practice, greatly supports the longevity of a company.

 ## Benefits of Unified Commerce